 What can be used as your registered office?

-In case you’re an Irish resident, you can provide your residential address as your registered office address, but don’t forget that it will be listed on the CRO website and publicly visible.
+If you’re an Irish resident, you can provide your residential address as your registered office address but don’t forget that it will be publicly visible on the CRO website.

 But in case:

 - You’re running an online business and need a physical address for your legal and client correspondence

 - You’re working from home and are reluctant to disclose your address to the public

 - You’re working from a co-working space which doesn’t allow you to use their address

 - You and your team are working remotely from somewhere in Ireland or abroad